-The employee or student will be responsible for any damage to Meridian or personal property and any injuries to individuals caused by the service animal.
-The employee or student who uses a service animal on Meridian property will hold Meridian Technology Center harmless and indemnify Meridian from any such damages.
+An employee, visitor or service animal trainer accompanied by a service animal or service animal in training will be responsible for any damage to Meridian or personal property and any injuries to individuals caused by the animal.
+Individuals who uses a service animal on Meridian property will hold Meridian Technology Center harmless and indemnify Meridian from any such damages.